 - If one or other parent is the contact, and they have not been admitted to hospital with COVID-19, they will require to isolate for at least 10 days.
-The other parent will need to isolate for 10 days.
+The other parent/partner will also need to isolate for at least 10 days.

 - Skin to skin contact is permissible with either parent (or both parents) if they are not the suspected or confirmed contact and should be encouraged in the usual way.